Building multi-platform documentation with DocC

 end

-This function locates and deletes all SwiftUIKit.doccarchive
+This locates and deletes all SwiftUIKit.doccarchive

 in the global Derived Data folder.
 This is needed since there may be many and we must have exactly one for later steps. || true